search Where Thought Leaders go for Growth

 💡 Rely on :

 • On feedback from your teams.
 How are they structured?
-What resources (channels, tools, pitches, etc.) are used? ;
+What resources (channels, tools, pitches, etc.) are used?

-• but also their results in terms of lead generation, number of closings, length of the sales cycle, etc.
+• but also their results in terms of lead generation, number of closings, length of sales cycle, etc.

 Tip 2: Define clear objectives

-Tip 3: Structure your sales teams
+Tip 3: Train and motivate your sales teams

 Tip 4: Focus on your prospects